Heath announces he won't run for new term as State Senator

 Powell, a lawyer, was elected to the General Assembly in 2008 after serving as mayor of Camilla from 1996 until 2007.
 Before chairing the powerful House Rules Committee for a year, he headed the House Ways and Means Committee, which has jurisdiction over tax laws.

 Ralston praised Powell’s commitment to revitalization of rural Georgia, particularly Southwest Georgia.
-Powell co-chaired the House Rural Development Council (HRDC), a committee of lawmakers Ralston formed to look for ways to improve rural Georgia’s economy.
+Powell co-chaired the House Rural Development Council, a committee of lawmakers Ralston formed to look for ways to improve rural Georgia’s economy.

 “He brought an intense passion and unrivaled work ethic to the HRDC,” the speaker said.
 “Because of Jay Powell’s leadership, Southwest Georgia will have greater opportunities and a better quality of life.”